 Enhanced B.C.
 Climate Action Tax Credit: The Province of BC is increasing and expanding the BC Climate Action Tax Credit in July 2020.
 The payments made in July 2020, October 2020, January 2021, and April 2021 are based on your adjusted family net income for the 2019 tax year.
 If you are eligible for the Climate Action Tax Credit, you will receive the payment from the Canada Revenue Agency.

 B.C.
 PST Rebate on Select Machinery and Equipment: A temporary provincial sales tax (PST) program where corporations may apply to receive an amount equal to the PST they paid between September 17, 2020 and September 30, 2021 on qualifying machinery and equipment.

 B.C.
-Increased Employment Incentive: A tax credit for employers who create new jobs for B.C. workers or increase the payroll for existing low- or medium-income employees in the last quarter ending December 31, 2020.
+Increased Employment Incentive: A one-time refundable tax credit for employers who create new jobs for B.C. workers or increase the payroll for existing low- or medium-income employees.
+The deadline to apply is December 31, 2021.

 See all Government of Canada changes to taxes and benefits: CRA and COVID-19.

 Latest Update - February 9th, 2021: Government Announces Interest Relief on 2020 Income Tax Debt Due to COVID-19 Related Income Support

 The Government of Canada will provide targeted interest relief to Canadians who received COVID-related income support benefits.
 Once individuals have filed their 2020 income tax and benefit return, they will not be required to pay interest on any outstanding income tax debt for the 2020 tax year until April 30th, 2022.

 To qualify for targeted interest relief, individuals must have had a total taxable income of $75,000 or less in 2020 and have received income support in 2020 through one or more of the following COVID-19 measures: